VegardMaao/VegardMaao/README.md

 # Vegard Maaø
-I am a Front-End Developer in learning at Noroff School of Technology and Digital Media, doing my best to be the best dev I can become.
+I am a Front-End Developer from Trondheim, Norway.

 For a summary of my latest and most relevant projects, please have a look at this site: https://vegardmaao-portfolio.netlify.app/